Lab 4 Remote Sensing Imagery Analysis

 \(\ NDVI = \frac{(NIR - RED)}{(NIR+RED)}\)

-Where NIR is the near-infrared band (Landsat 5 Band 4) and Red is the red band (Landsat 5 Band 3).
-The results of this equation should be between -1 and 1 with values less than 0 representing water and values between 0-1 representing different levels of green vegetation.
+Where NIR is the near-infrared band (Landsat 9 Band 5) and Red is the red band (Landsat 9 Band 4).
+The results of this equation should be between -1 and 1 with values less than 0 representing water and values between 0-1 representing different levels of healthy vegetation.

-Navigate to the Imagery ribbon at the top of your ArcPro window and click the “Raster Function” button.
+Step 1: Navigate to the Imagery tab from the top ribbon and click the “Raster Functions” button.

 Q16.
 What information does this type of analysis give us?
 When and why might this type of analysis be used?
 (4 points)

-We will now use the “Band Arithmetic” window to calculate the Normalized Difference Built-Up Index (NDBI).
+Step 6: Repeat the last step, but this time calculate the Normalized Difference Built-Up Index (NDBI).
 The NDBI highlights urban areas where there is typically a higher reflectance in the shortwave-infrared region compared to the near-infrared region.
 The equation is as follows:

 Task 4: Reclassifying Spectral Indices and Map Making

-In the section you will use a technique called Thresholding and the reclassify tool to extract highly vegetated areas (High NDVI) and urban areas (High NDBI) and then create a map with these layers overlaid with the provided satellite imagery.
+In this last Task, you will use a technique called “thresholding” and the reclassify tool to extract highly vegetated areas (High NDVI) and urban areas (High NDBI) and then create a map with these layers overlaid with the provided satellite imagery.

-Under “Input Raster” select the NDVI layer you created earlier.
+Step 2: Under “Input Raster” select the NDVI layer you created in the last Task.
 The “Reclass field” should automatically become completed and a “Reclassification” table should appear below.

-Now use the Reclassify tool to create a new layer from the NDBI where all you keep only pixels with values above 0 and change there value to 1.
+Step 4: Repeat the last step for NDBI where all you keep only pixels with values above 0 and change there value to 1.
 Save this layer as “Urban Areas”.

 Summary